Learn how to remove barriers at work to implement a true data infrastructure tailored for your business

 Uncountable makes software that enables today’s R&D leaders to implement tools that make this learning process faster, easier and more efficient.
 By using better quality data tools that save money and enable larger amounts of information to be processed, scientists can play to their strengths, automate time-consuming tasks and focus instead on development.
 The result is an improved workflow, allowing more flexible knowledge management.

-This one hour webinar will focus on the benefits of implementing a true data infrastructure and the challenges that organisations often face throughout this constantly evolving journey.
-Will Tashman will compare traditional data collection approaches – using lab notebooks, LIMS systems and more – with new ways of maintaining structured data sets.
-There will also be a brief demonstration of the Uncountable system.
+This one hour webinar focuses on the benefits of implementing a true data infrastructure and the challenges that organisations often face throughout this constantly evolving journey.
+Will Tashman compares traditional data collection approaches – using lab notebooks, LIMS systems and more – with new ways of maintaining structured data sets.
+There is also a brief demonstration of the Uncountable system.
+The webinar ends with a live Q&A session with Uncountable co-founder and CEO Noel Hollingsworth.

 - What is meant by ‘structured data’ capture